fersantxez/banterhouse/README.md

-# bntrhs
+# banterhouse
-initial drafts for the banterhouse CPC game
+A game for Amstrad fueled by curiosity and nostalgia.